 In July 2017, Milwaukee’s Common Council approved proposals for a design overlay to extend the Milwaukee Riverwalk along the Menomonee River in the Valley, a major recommendation and catalytic project outlined in the Valley 2.0 Plan.
 The Menomonee Valley Riverwalk Overlay reserves 25 feet along the Menomonee River for a future Valley Riverwalk as redevelopment occurs.
 The riverwalk would begin at the existing segment in the Third Ward where the Milwaukee and Menomonee rivers meet and extend about two miles west to Three Bridges Park.

-Not only will the extension allow public access to the river, but it will help to attract more food-and-beverage businesses with back-end manufacturing and front-end retail/tourism, similar to Palermo’s Pizza and the craft brewery City Lights Brewing Co.
-The Common Council approval was the final approval needed for MVP to begin fundraising to create designs and determine a financing scheme.
+The riverwalk will allow public access to the river and help to attract more food-and-beverage businesses with back-end manufacturing and front-end retail/tourism, similar to Palermo’s Pizza and craft breweries, City Lights Brewing Co. and Third Space Brewing Company.

 menomonee riverwalk design standards